saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 ## 4.03 Scaling Your Tests
 Duration: 0:20:00

-Now that you have some tests and page objects, we'll want to start thinking about how to structure our test code to be more flexible.
+Now that you have some tests and page objects, we'll want to start thinking about how to structure our test code to be more flexible and maintainable.
 Ensuring that our code is reusable, and can scale to as many tests as you need, requires some additional elements & abstractions.

 In a test suite, when you specify before and after hooks outside of a test class they are used globally for all tests.
 These are referred to as_ root-level hooks_.
 Every test that you write will use the `before()` and` after() `methods to perform the same set of actions to set up and tear down the test, so it makes sense to store these in one place so you can make changes in one place, instead of within each and every test.